-Although some of Praetorius’s smaller scale motets have been recorded and appeared in concert programmes, this recording has managed to gather sufficient forces for the larger scale pieces in up to 20 parts.
+Although some of Praetorius’s smaller scale motets have been recorded (including this recent recording) and appeared in concert programmes, this recording has managed to gather sufficient forces for the larger-scale pieces in up to 20 parts.
 The balance between voices and instruments is varied and well thought out, reflecting the practice of the day as well as making for a well-balanced programme.
 Some motets have the instruments doubling the voices, some alternate, and some are with instruments or voices alone.
 The choral singing is outstanding, as is the direction of David Skinner and playing of the 10 members of His Majestys Sagbutts and Cornetts.
 Skinner takes appropriate speeds, allowing the music to speak into the acoustic without blurring the underlying polyphony.

 This important recording is an excellent introduction to the world of North German polychoral music of the 17th century, which successfully combines Venetian splendour within a Lutheran context.
 The new label Inventa Records is a subset of Resonus for early music and Alamire’s recordings, of which this is the first.
 Further information, a tracklist, and a link to the CD booklet can be found here.